pendar747/recurring-lambda-go/Readme.md

-# ⏰ 🚀 📈 Golang lambda running on a recurring schedule
+# ⏰ 🚀 📈 AWS lambda running on a recurring schedule (Golang)

 ## Installation